 - Step by step guide for starting a self hosted blog on Bluehost

 WordPress is undoubtedly the no. 1 content management system in the world.
 Most successful bloggers use WP as their blogging platform not just because its robustness, but it has the great ability to handle the security of a blog.
 Most bloggers, especially the new bloggers are confused between selecting Blogger blogging platform and WordPress.org (self hosted WordPress blogging platform).
-We will discuss the differences between Blogger vs WordPress in this article.
+We will discuss the differences between these two blogging platforms in this article.

 The main difference between Blogger.com blog vs self-hosted WordPress is the price factor.
 Blogger is a free resource to launch your blogs, where you just focus on the content and leave the rest to Google team whereas WordPress.org is a self-hosted platform where you have to buy hosting for your blogs.